sass/sass/doc-src/SASS_CHANGELOG.md

 * Fixed a bug in the output of lists containing unary plus or minus operations during sass <=> scss conversion.

+* Added random number generator.
+Uses random(max) syntax.
+Taken from https://gist.github.com/chriseppstein/1561650 so all kudos to him.

 ## 3.2.10

 * Use the Sass logger infrastructure for `@debug` directives.